-Abstract.
-When a one dimensional coupled-resonator waveguide is coupled to a nanocavity with a three-level atom embedded in it, the transmission and reflection coefficients of a single photon with different polarizations are symmetric as a function of the detuning for local coupling while they are asymmetric for nonlocal coupling.
-The effects of dissipation on the scattering properties are also analyzed.
+Abstract: When a one dimensional coupled-resonator waveguide is coupled to a nanocavity with a three-level atom embedded in it, the transmission and reflection coefficients of a single photon with different polarization are symmetric as a function of the detuning for local coupling while they are asymmetric for nonlocal coupling.

-Keywords: Nanocavity, Coupled-Resonator Waveguide, Local Coupling, Nonlocal Coupling, Dissipation
+PACS: 42.50.Ex 03.65.Nk 42.79.Gn Key words: Nanocavity, Coupled-Resonator Waveguide, Local Coupling, Nonlocal Coupling, Dissipation

-1 Introduction
+1. Introduction

 Since photons travel at the speed of light in vacuum and are robust against various sources of decoherence, they are very promising in quantum information processing (QIP).
 In investigations of controlling a single photon, the coupled-resonator waveguide (CRW) is regarded as an alternative system to realize single photon transfer.
-In experiments, a CRW can be realized by using coupledcavity array [1], coupled superconducting transmission line resonators [2], or defect resonators in photonic crystals [3].
+In experiments, a CRW can be realized by using coupled-cavity array [1], coupled superconducting transmission line resonators [2], or defect resonators in photonic crystals [3].
 It is important to control the coherent transport of a scattered single photon by tuning the parameters of the system.
 It has potential applications for building a quantum switch using photons in quantum network.
-Since the polarization degree of freedom is widely used in QIP [4, 5, 6], it is necessary to investigate the effects of different polarizations of photons on photon scattering.
+Since the polarization degree of freedom is widely used in QIP [4, 5], it is necessary to investigate the effects of different polarizations of photons on the photon scattering.

-In this paper, the photon scattering process induced by a Λ -type three-level atom is investigated.
-As shown in Figs. 1(a) and 1(b), the CRW is constructed by an array of coupled resonators labeled with $-N, -N+1, \ldots, N$, through which a photon with polarization H incidents from the left.
+In this article, the photon scattering process induced by a Λ -type three-level atom is investigated.
+As shown in Fig. 1, the CRW is constructed by an array of coupled resonators labeled with ${-N,-N+1,...,N}$, through which a photon with polarization H incidents from the left.
 The atom initially at one of its ground state $|H\rangle$ is embedded in a nanocavity.
 The nanocavity is coupled to the CRW.
+The analytical results of the transmission and reflection amplitudes can be obtained.
 The effects of different coupling forms and the dissipation on the photon scattering are discussed.

-2 Transmission and Reflection with Dissipation
+2. Transmission and Reflection with Dissipation

 For an ideal case, there is no dissipation in the system.
 For local coupling, the transmission and reflection coefficients of a single photon with different polarizations are plotted as a function of the detuning $E_k - \omega_e$ in Fig. 2.
 From Fig. 2, it is shown that the transmission and reflection spectrum of the single photon is symmetric about the resonance due to the local coupling between the nanocavity and CRW.
 In Figs. 2(a) and 2(c), the curve of the transmission coefficient T_H falls dramatically to zero near the edge while the reflection coefficient R_H increases quickly to 1.
 The minimum of T_H is the maximum of R_H .
 That is, the transmission and reflection probability of the photon with polarization H are mutually compensated.
-From Figs. 2(b) and 2(d), it is shown that the generated V polarized photons emerge near the region of zero detuning with $E_k - \omega_e \epsilon [-1, 1]$.
-While in the region $E_k - \omega_e \epsilon [-2, -1] \cup [1, 2]$, almost no photons with V polarization appear.
+From Figs. 2(b) and 2(d), it is shown that the generated V polarized photons emerge near the region of zero detuning with $E_k - \omega_e \in [-1,+1]$.
+While in the region $E_k - \omega_e \in [-2,-1] \cup [1,2]$, almost no photons with V polarization appear.
 In Fig. 2(e), the sum of the total spectrum is a straight line.
 That is, the total transmission and the reflection probability is conserved since there is no dissipation in the system.
 Due to the interaction between photons and the atom, the photon with one kind polarization can be converted to another kind polarization.